dbj-vessels/dbj_container_logging_primer/to_the_syslog.md

 Various source files in here contain the other very usefull details.

-## 1. Pass syslog message over a network
+## 1. Pass syslog message over a network,  "arround" a container host

 "The Easy Option", is to target the default syslog server `localhost:514` on the host machine.